na-na-hi/renget/archive/smgenskins.md

    - \

  - Nox
-   - Grim Shadow Nox makes her silence harder to see.
+   - Grim Shadow & Mystical Manipulator Nox makes her silence harder to see; Mystical Manipulator banned at the SPL level.
-   - Mystical Manipulator

  - Nu Wa
    - Nu Wa's Ult comes - Nuclear
    - Mystic Enchantress Nu Wa

  - Odin
-   - \
+   - Infernal Father Odin's Ult will not just cage in targets, but wall off all vision outside of the cage.
+Additionall, his 3 / Runic Pulses have much darker and clearer VFX.

  - Olorun
    - \